avshrk/riot/README.md

 * Application tracks both the given summoner and the coplayers.

 ## Todo
-* Test Coverage for error cases.
+* Test coverage for error cases.